mongodb/specifications/source/index-management/tests/README.rst

 These tests must run against an Atlas cluster with a 7.0+ server.
 Tools are available drivers-evergreen-tools which can setup and teardown
 Atlas clusters.
 To ensure that the Atlas cluster is cleaned up after each CI run, drivers should configure evergreen to run these tests as a part of a task group.
-If a driver has an existing task group that creates an Atlas cluster (such as for FAAS testing), this task group may be reused as long as the Atlas cluster provisioned satisfies the needs for these tests.
+Be sure that the cluster gets torn down!

+When working locally on these tests, the same Atlas setup and teardown scripts can be used locally to provision a cluster for development.

 Case 1: Driver can successfully create and list search indexes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~